Mediterranean Garden Society

 Wildlife gardening in a mediterranean climate

-As Melissa Hamilton reminds us in her article in The Mediterranean Garden No 83, January 2016 which is reprinted below, we gardeners have a unique opportunity to assist our native wildlife to feed and breed.
+As Melissa Hamilton reminds us that we gardeners have a unique opportunity to assist our native wildlife to feed and breed.
 By planting a variety of native plants, avoiding pesticides, providing a little water and leaving undisturbed corners we can easily create a wildlife haven.
 In the articles below, reprinted from the MGS journal, you will find inspiration and practical advice to achieve that goal.

 Going Native - Garden Design for Wildlife

 by Melissa Hamilton, reprinted from TMG No. 85, July 2016